CrisDoesCG/PBR-Express/README.md

 # <img src="https://static.sidefx.com/images/apple-touch-icon.png" height="24" width="24" alt="Houdini Logo"> <img src="https://s3.dualstack.us-east-2.amazonaws.com/pythondotorg-assets/media/community/logos/python-logo-only.png" height="25" width="20" alt="Python Logo"> PBR-Express
 ### _PBR-Express is a Houdini shelf tool designed to expedite the creation of PBR materials.
-Simply input your texture files and the script swiftly generates a material setup for your chosen renderer.
+Simply input your texture files and the script will swiftly generate a material setup for your chosen renderer.
 Designed to minimize repetitive tasks, PBR-Express empowers VFX artists to dedicate more time to the creative nuances of material design.
 Experience a seamless workflow that converts textures into a ready-to-use material in Houdini._

 ## 📖 Table of Contents